-Your SAT score is a total score that is calculated based on two section scores: Evidence-Based Reading and Writing, and Math.
-(If you took the SAT Essay, that score is calculated separately.)
-Scores are calculated based on your correct answers.
-That means you aren’t penalized for incorrect answers, so there’s no advantage to leaving any question blank.
+The range for the total SAT score is 400-1600.
+Your SAT score combines two scores with ranges from 200-800: Evidence-Based Reading and Writing, and Math.
+Scores are calculated based only on your correct answers.
+Importantly, you aren’t penalized for incorrect answers, so guess rather than leave a question blank.

-- Words in Context
+Reading subscores: Command of Evidence, Words in Context

 What is the SAT score range?

 SAT scores range from 400 to 1600.
 The SAT reported the percentage of students who scored in each score range in 2020.
 The highest percentage of students scored in the range of 1000-1190 and only 7% of the over two million students who took the test scored in the top range of 1400-1600.

 Only a small percentage (less than seven thousand) of students scored between 400-590.

 How do you send scores to colleges?

 You can send up to four score reports to colleges for free.
 Typically, you select schools to receive scores when you register for the test, but you can also add more up to nine days after the test date (before you receive your scores).
 You can send these additional score reports for $12 each.

 SAT fee waivers allow you to send as many score reports as you wish—for free.
 If you think you may be eligible for a fee waiver, work with your school counselor to submit the request.